Skin Problems in Cats

 - Blood tests to assess your cat’s overall health

-- Microscopic evaluation of cells to establish if bacteria or yeast are
+- Microscopic evaluation of cells to establish if bacteria or yeast are present

 Which Cats Are Prone to Skin Problems?